Naval-Warfare-Remastered/API-Documentation/README.md

 # Naval Warfare Remastered Global Enviroment API
 Hello, Welcome to the Naval Warfare Remastered API Documentation.
-This has been written by plainenglish to help other NWR developers and contributors understand the
+This has been written by plainenglish to help other NWR developers and contributors understand the chaos.

 ## Accessing the API
 The API is accessed by referencing the NWR entry in the \_G enviroment.